ZcashFoundation/frost-zcash-demo/frost-client/README.md

 command line help.

-Eventually, `frost-client` will also be able to be imported as a library to offer functionality to developers which want to offer similar functionality to `frost-client` in their own applications (e.g. wallets).
+Eventually, `frost-client` will also be able to be imported as a library to offer functionality to developers who want to offer similar functionality to `frost-client` in their own applications (e.g. wallets).